-As a member of the Appropriations Subcommittee on Interior, I take protection of our natural resources very seriously.
-I believe that we must maintain programs to manage our resources wisely, while working with landowners to ensure that their property rights are protected.
+I take protection of our natural resources seriously.
+Technology exists that allows energy extraction while providing safe habitats for wildlife and their ecosystems.
+We should take every precaution necessary to ensure contaminates does not harm the environment and maintain programs to manage our resources wisely, while working with landowners to ensure that their property rights are protected.

 For Oklahomans, drought and water scarcity is part of our history.
 Investments in water infrastructure are critical to ensuring the availability and affordability of this critical resource.
-Doing so will ensure that our water resources in Oklahoma are managed in a way to meet both our present needs and those of the many generations to come.
+Doing so will ensure that water resources across the state are managed in a way to meet both our present needs and those of the many generations to come.

 More on Natural Resources

 Washington, D.C. – Congressman Tom Cole (OK-04) released the following statement after the United States House of Representatives passed the Water Resources Reform and Development Act (WRRDA) of 2013.

 Congressman Tom Cole, R- Moore, said he is pleased with the ruling by the Supreme Court of the United States that upheld Oklahoma water rights in the case, Tarrant Regional Water District v.
 Herrmann.

 This case challenged the terms of the Red River Compact of 1978, a congressionally sanctioned agreement allocating water rights in the Red River Basin shared by Oklahoma, Texas, Arkansas and Louisiana.

 Environmental Protection Agency officials have assured U.S. Rep. Tom Cole that Robert S. Kerr Environmental Research Center will have a new permanent director by September, Cole said Thursday.

 Cole said Congress should not get involved in personnel issues at the EPA, but lawmakers have a forum for seeking information from agency officials.
 He added that he recently discussed the situation at Kerr Lab with officials who pledged to fill the director’s job this fall.